Eskaan/hafas-rs/book-doc/src/database-cli.md

 This module gets called from the `data parse` subcommand and parses data from the `raw_data` and inserts it into the other tables `trips`,`locations`,`operators` and `train_types`.

 ## count_location_trips
-This module is a extension to the `data parse` subcommand, called by using `dara parse_heatmap`.
-It
+This module is an extension to the `data parse` subcommand, called by using `dara parse_heatmap`.

 ## compare_raw_data
 This module is called from the `data check` subcommand.
 It uses the request_raw_jids module to request a single jid and compare it to the `raw_data` table.

 ## create_heatmap_diagram
-This module contains the only practical use besides playing with database data I have fount yet.
+This module contains the only practical use, I have found yet, besides toying with database data.
 It is called by the `create_heatmap` subcommand and creates a horizontal chart diagram displaying the most used stations in the database.